tmmytwllms/final_project/deliverables.md

 - Description of the data exploration phase of the project
 - Description of the analysis phase of the project

-Slides Presentations are drafted in Google Slides
+Slides Presentations are drafted in Google Slides (see link below)

 ### GitHub
 The main branch includes: